 You have the right to provide feedback, including complaints, and to be confident that your feedback will be used constructively.

-The Charter for Consumers of the South Australian Health System explains your rights in relation to making decisions about your treatment and care, as well as your responsibilities to ensure staff can best meet your needs.
+Find out more from the SA Health web site about your rights in relation to making decisions about your treatment and care, as well as your responsibilities to ensure staff can best meet your needs.

-Patients at the Royal Adelaide Hospital have the right to:
+Patients at the RAH have the right to:

 - access health and community services